 How to Make Summer Chicken Treats

 Looking for a way to cool your chickens off in the hot summer sun?
-This simple summer chicken treat will do just that!
+These simple summer chicken treats will do just that!

 How to Make Homemade Summer Chicken Treats